Semantic argument

-Semantic argument is a type of argument, in which one modifies the meaning of the term in order to support his or her argument.
+Semantic argument is a type of argument in which one fixes the meaning of a term in order to support their argument.
 Semantic arguments are commonly used in public, political, academic, legal or religious discourse.
-Most commonly such semantic modification are being introduced through persuasive definitions, but there are also other way of modifying meaning (like attribution or classification).
-There are many subtypes of semantic arguments such as: No True Scotsman arguments, Arguments from Verbal Classification, Arguments from definition or Arguments to definition.
+Most commonly such semantic modification are being introduced through persuasive definitions, but there are also other ways of modifying meaning (like attribution or classification).
+There are many subtypes of semantic arguments such as: no true Scotsman arguments, arguments from verbal classification, arguments from definition or arguments to definition.

 Structure

 Since there are various types of semantic arguments, there are also various argumentation schemes to this argument.
-The term of semantic argument was introduced by Teresa Hołówka in 90', and later developed by Jakub Prus and other logicians.
-There are there most basic types of semantic arguments, which have different argumentation schemes, but all modify meaning to support persuasion: argument from definition, argument to definition (as distinguished by Peter of Spain: definitio-definitum and definitum-definitio), and classification argument.
+The term of semantic argument was introduced by Teresa Hołówka in 1990, and later developed by Jakub Prus and other logicians.
+There are three most basic types of semantic arguments, which have different argumentation schemes, but all modify meaning to support persuasion: argument from definition, argument to definition (as distinguished by Peter of Spain: definitio-definitum and definitum-definitio), and classification argument.